5N ID Integration

 Description

-Public endpoint (no authentication required).
-Retrieves the verification status for a verification token.
-This endpoint is typically used by third parties who received a verification link.
+Check the verification status for a verification token.
+This is a public endpoint (no authentication required) and is typically used by third parties who received a verification link.

 • token – the verification token from the verification URL (required)